nasa-nccs-cds/pc2/README.md

     > cd pc2
     > python setup.py install <handlers(s)>

 The handlers(s) qualifier in the last install command tells the builder to include dependencies for the listed optional services.
-To build a pc2 instance that supports both the zeromq and rest services one would execute *“python setup.py install zeromq rest”*, or for only rest: *“python setup.py install rest”*.
+To build a pc2 instance that supports both the celery and zeromq services one would execute *“python setup.py install celery zeromq”*, or for only rest: *“python setup.py install rest”*.
+The purpose of building an instance without Celery would be to stand up a remote module that connects to the process controller via *zmq* or *rest* (and can be installed in a celery-free environment).

 Following are the optional pc2 services:

 * zeromq
-* openapi
+* celery
 * rest
 * rest_client